Compressing the Response to Requests for CSP Forms (GZIP/ZLIB)

 The Web Gateway dynamically links to the ZLIB library when response compression is requested for the first time.
 Thereafter the ZLIB library remains loaded until the Web Gateway is closed down.

-If the Web Gateway is able to load the ZLIB library on demand and identify all the required functions, the following initialization message is written to the Event Log:
+If the Web Gateway is able to load the ZLIB library on demand and identify all the required functions, an initialization message is written to the Event Log in the following format (with x.x.xx standing in for the version of the library on your system):

 If the Web Gateway cannot find or link to the ZLIB library, it operates as before and pages are returned without being compressed.
 A statement of failure is written to the Event Log.